 The Doctrine and Covenants instructs fornication is to be dealt with on an equal level with stealing, lying, etc..
 (D&C 42:74–93).
 And the new Testament classifies it with sins such as being a hypocrite, greedy or rejecting the law of consecration.
 So although fornication is unquestionably condemned in scripture, it seems obvious that this B.O.M. scripture has caused the gravity of this sin to be GREATLY overrated.

-No, I have never fornicated. 😉
+No, this author has never fornicated. 😉

 Some interesting references on Fornication & Temple Prostitution